 Furthermore, as king, his stronghold was in Dumbarton, the capital of the Brythonic Kingdom of Strathclyde.
 This is situated on the north bank of the river Clyde being at least 90 miles north west of Birrens hill using todays road network, a huge distance for anyone in those days to travel, and most certainly there is no evidence the capital of Strathclyde was ever in Annandale.

-Historically, Rydderch Hael reigned around the mid 6th century, 400 years after the archaeological site of Caer Ruthers on Birren hill.
+Historically, Rydderch Hael reigned around the mid 6th century, 400 years after the foundations of the archaeological site of Caer Ruthers on Birren hill.

-Even the nearby Burnswark hill, which is an alternative site for Caer Ruthers, shows that the Brythonic tribe who lived there, were moved on by the Romans after the death of the Emperor Hadrian and during Antonines assault on Caledonia in 120AD.
+Even the nearby Burnswark hill situated west of Birrens, shows that the Brythonic tribe who lived there were moved on by the Romans after the death of the Emperor Hadrian and during Antonines assault on Caledonia in 120AD.
 It is thought that Burnswark hill may have been the opening shot of that campaign.
+Interestingly our DNA reserch shows the Carruthers snp arriving in what is now Scotland in 500 BC, you cant get more Scots than that.

 Did Rydderrch Hael give Carruthers land?